hcs42/timestat/README.markdown

   `--actionfile` is specified, then `ACTION` will be added to the action file whose name contains `ACTIONFILE_SUBSTR`.
 If `--actionfile` is not specified, the first action file will be used.

+Notes:

+- If more than one parameter is given, they will be joined and handled as one action.
+- Although the previous state is found out based on all action files, the new line will be added to the one specified by `--actionfile` (or the default one).

 Examples: see the [Quick demo](#quick-demo) above.